Transgender health care

-Transgender people have important details to consider in the Health Insurance Marketplace.
+have important details to consider in the Health Insurance Marketplace®.

 When you apply for Marketplace coverage as a transgender person, you should use the first, middle, and last name that are on your Social Security card.
-If you get a letter or an email saying there are “inconsistencies” or “data matching issues” in your application because your name doesn’t match the name on file with the Social Security Administration (SSA), you can go back to your application and update your name.
+If you get a letter or email stating that you need to take additional action because your name doesn’t match the name on file with the Social Security Administration (SSA), you can go back to your application and update your name.

 On your Marketplace application, it’s also recommended that you select the sex that appears on the majority of your other legal documents, such as your driver’s license or Social Security card.
 While the Marketplace doesn’t check an applicant’s sex against any other government record, including SSA, some state Medicaid agencies may verify your sex against available records.
 Note: The information you put on your Marketplace application will go to your health insurance company.

 If you change your name and/or sex after you enroll in a plan, you should be able to update the information when you log in.
 If you have trouble updating this information, contact the Marketplace Call Center.

 Sex-specific preventive services

 Marketplace health plans must cover a set of preventive services — like shots and screening tests — at no cost to you when delivered by a doctor or other provider within your plan’s network.

 Your health insurance company can’t limit sex-specific recommended preventive services based on your sex assigned at birth, gender identity, or recorded gender — for example, a transgender man who has residual breast tissue or an intact cervix getting a mammogram or pap smear.

 If your doctor determines that the preventive service is medically appropriate for you and you meet the criteria for this recommendation and coverage requirements, your plan must cover the service without charging you a

 , even if you haven’t met your yearly